swannodette/baduk/_posts/2016-07-30-us-go-congress-day1.markdown

 was presented, they both communicated many humorous and inspirational anecdotes about their own journeys with AlphaGo.
-It was quite clear that both presenters had a deep love for Go and despite the emotional ups and downs which I think have been felt by the global community with respect to AlphaGo, I think ultimately agree with their assessment that AlphaGo has and will continue to have unbelievably positive effect on drawing more and more people to the game.
+It was quite clear that both presenters had a deep love for Go and despite the emotional ups and downs which I think have been felt by the global Go community with respect to AlphaGo, in the end I believe it has only intensified interest in this beautiful game and this year's US Congress is certainly evidence of that.

 After the presentation my friend and I mobbed the stage with the other attendees and I snapped a couple of shots.
-We then headed back to our AirBnB to rest so that so that we could play our US Open games the next morning with our full faculties.
+We then headed back to our AirBnB to rest so that we could play our US Open games tomorrow with our full faculties.